koskath/arete2/course_content/ML/md_files/Lecture12/lecture_12_slide_5_autoencoder.md

 # Slide 5 of Lecture 12 contains information about the Autoencoder.

-• Codings are byproducts of autoencoder learning identity function under some constraints.
-• An autoencoder looks at inputs, converts them to an efficient latent representation, and then output something that (hopefully) looks very close to inputs.
-• E.g.,: you can add noise to inputs and train network to recover original inputs.
-• Autoencoder composed of two parts:
-• An encoder (or recognition network) that converts inputs to a latent representation.
-• A decoder (or generative network) that converts internal representation to outputs.
-5
+Codings are the byproducts of an autoencoder that learns the identity function under specific constraints.
+The network observes the inputs, compresses them into an efficient latent representation, and then produces an output that ideally matches the original data; for example, noise can be added to the inputs so the network is trained to recover the clean signal.
+Every autoencoder contains two main components: an encoder (or recognition network) that maps inputs into the latent space and a decoder (or generative network) that transforms that internal representation back into the output space.